gdelatolas/Movie-Recommender/README.md

 6.Displaying Recommendations:
 The recommended movies and their posters are displayed in a responsive layout using Streamlit's st.columns functionality.
 Each column contains the title and poster of a recommended movie.

-7.Dependencies:
-The project relies on various libraries, including Streamlit for the UI, pickle for data loading, and requests for API calls.
-The recommendation engine involves the use of scikit-learn for text vectorization (CountVectorizer) and cosine similarity computation.

-8.Data Processing:
-The project assumes the existence of a DataFrame (new_data) containing movie tags.
-The tags are vectorized using CountVectorizer, and cosine similarity is calculated to create the movie similarity matrix (similarity.pkl).